Share This Article

 I highlighted six characteristics of positive parenting, including working with children’s strengths instead of picking at their weaknesses.

-For this article, I will focus more on the strengths-based positive parenting that builds on children’s strengths instead of focusing on their weaknesses.
+For this article, I will focus more on the type of strengths-based positive parenting that builds on children’s strengths instead of focusing on their weaknesses.

 What does it mean to build on a child’s strength?